Multiple Personality Detective Psycho: Live-action series

 The plot is similar to the beginning of the manga series but does not relate to the incidents of Lucy Monostone and the Gakuso Company.
 Yôsuke Kobayashi, a detective assigned to a homicide unit, saw his wife killed by a serial killer, Shinji Nishizono.
-From the shock of the incident, he suffers from multiple personality disorder and becomes Kazuhiko Amamiya.
+From the shock of the incident, he suffers from dissociative identity disorder and becomes Kazuhiko Amamiya.
 Soon after he manages to hunt down and kill his wife's murderer.
 Now a series of murders have started and the suspect claimed to be Shinji Nishizono.